maxamillion/ansible-openshift_origin/README.md

 up to date as well as expand on it as time goes on to handle more sophisticated configrations and deployments.

+1. All shell commands run (currently firewall-cmd is a big one) return "changed" in the playbook summary but once Ansible 1.3 releases stable this will change as we can set conditions for command execution to have considered a change

 # Contact Info